Chapter 1. Configuring and deploying OpenShift Lightspeed

 Note

 The instructions assume that you are installing OpenShift Lightspeed using the kubeadmin user account.
-If you are using a regular user account with cluster-admin privileges, read the section of the documentation that discusses RBAC.
+If you are using a regular user account with cluster-admin privileges, read the section of the documentation that discusses Role-Based Access Control (RBAC).

-First, create a credential secret using the credentials for your Large Language Model (LLM) provider.
-Next, create the OLSConfig custom resource (CR) that the Operator uses to deploy the service.
-Finally, verify that the Lightspeed service is operating.
+First, create a credential secret using the credentials for your large language model (LLM) provider.
+Next, create the OLSConfig custom resource (CR) that the Operator uses to deploy the Service.
+Finally, verify that the OpenShift Lightspeed Service is operating.

 Important